Managing Jobs

 You can use the Control Hub scheduler to schedule a job to start, stop, or upgrade to the latest pipeline version on a regular basis.

 Alternatively, you can create a sequence to schedule a collection of jobs to run in sequenced order.
-A sequence can include jobs that run on different types of StreamSets engines.
+A sequence can include jobs that run on different types of IBM StreamSets engines.

 Editing Jobs